slowernews/wisdom-tldr/chapters/chapter_1_self.md

 "Every generation has to learn the lesson of inflation firsthand." (...)
 "Diversification is a hedge against a lack of knowledge."
 -- Naval Ravikant*

-> *"For every dollar you spend purchasing something substantial, expect to pay a dollar in repairs, maintenance, or disposal by the end of its life."
--- Kevin Kelly*

-> *"Are you placing enough interesting, freakish, long shot, weirdo bets?"
--- Tom Peters*

 ### On investment comfort zone